 Be it for SEO ranking or extensive visibility, we can’t ignore the importance of SEO features.
 But who leads here?
 Let’s see.

 When it comes to SEO, Shopify gives you full control to customize it.
-You can change a lot on Shopify to increase site visibility to your potential customer.
+You can change a lot on Shopify to increase site visibility to your potential customers.
 For Example –

 - Every Shopify store has a default robot.txt file that notifies crawlers about which pages of your site must be shown to the customers.